Bealby/Milestone-Project-2/README.md

 ---

-Family and friends will seek to learn more about Jack Fairfield, through imagery, passages from jounal and exploring his footprint around the UK during the Second World War.
+Family and friends will seek to learn more about Jack Fairfield, through imagery, passages from jounal and exploring his journey around the UK during the Second World War.

 ### STRATEGY